-12. Expending amount of professional FTE/SYs to be budgeted for this Program caregivers.
+1. Estimated Number of professional FTE/SYs to be budgeted for this Program

-Vasa Extension Research
+Veer Exte nsion Re search

 Year 1862 1890 1862 1890

-2007 48.4 3.9 5.0 0.0

 2008 48.4 3.9 5.0 0.0

 2009 48.4 3.9 5.0 0.0

 2010 48.4 3.9 5.0 0.0

 2011 48.4 3.9 5.0 0.0

+2012 48.4 3.9 5.0 0.0

 Dining with Diabetes is a three-session course which will be offered throughout the state.
-This course is taught by Extension Family and Consumer Sciences Agents who coordinate with local health officials to taregt people with diabetes and/or thier
+This course is taught by Extension Family and Consumer Sciences Agents who coordinate with local health officials to taregt people with diabetes and/or thier caregivers.

 Arthritis Self-Help is a program delivered in six sessions.
 Each session is two-hours in length.
 Participants are provided with the book, The Arthritis Helpbook, written by Kate Lorig and James Fries.
 This evidence-based program is designed to increase the self-confidence of participants to manage their arthritis.
 It will be deleivered by Extension, in partnership with the Tennessee Chapter of the Arthritis Foundation, the Tennessee Department of Health's Arthritis Control Program, and the University of Tennessee Medical Center's Department of Family Medicine.
-Specific efficacy-enhancing strategies used in this program include:

-Contracting: Weekly contracting helps participants master something new.
+Specific efficacy-enhancing strategies used in this program include: Contracting: Weekly contracting helps participants master something new.